 The Panel is satisfied that the Complainant has shown good reasons why the consolidation of the Respondents and the disputes related to the disputed domain names in a single proceeding is justified and appropriate in the circumstances.
-The evidence in the case file shows that the websites associated to the disputed domain names are indeed almost identical in content and appearance and describe the entity whose services are offered on the websites as an official service centre for Philips appliances, without specifying its name and address.
-The registrant of <philips-aid.com>, <philips-assist.com> and <remont-philips.com> is Nikita Magomedov, while the registrant of <philips-helper.com>, <philips-ru.com> and <phil-rem.com> is Alexander Kleshchin.
-However, the telephone number specified on the website at <remont-philips.com> (whose registrant is Nikita Magomedov) is the same as the telephone number specified on the websites at <philips-helper.com>, <philips-ru.com> and <phil-rem.com> (whose registrant is Alexander Kleshchin).
+As noted by the Complainant, some of the disputed domain names are registered to one of the Respondent, but share the same IP address, subnet or nameservers as other of the disputed domain names that are registered to the other Respondent.
+The evidence in the case file shows that the websites associated to the disputed domain names are indeed similar in content and appearance and describe the entity whose services are offered on the respective website as an official service centre for Philips appliances, without specifying its name and address.
 This is sufficient for the Panel to conclude that the disputed domain names are under common control.